 Alger Park is located in an area of Southeast Washington, DC where an estimated 32% of the watershed is impervious.
 Nestled within the park’s steep, forested slopes is a headwater stream that ultimately drains to the Anacostia River.
-Stormwater runoff from the 35-acre sewershed that surrounds the park had degraded the steam, causing severe erosion and channel instability.
+Stormwater runoff from the 35-acre sewershed that surrounds the park had degraded the stream, causing severe erosion and channel instability.

 In an effort to help the District restore the stream’s stability, habitat, and water quality, Biohabitats developed a design to restore 1500 linear feet of the stream.
 The upstream portion of the stream is characterized by steeply eroding valley slopes and stream banks, severe channel incision, and numerous headcuts.
 The downstream portion is a depositional area for a significant volume of sediment scoured from upstream reaches.
 A combination of excessive unmanaged stormwater flows from outfalls and overland flow pathways, along with steep topography, highly erodible soils, and invasive vegetation, are contributing to the impairments observed in the stream and surrounding park land.

-Biohabitats began by assessing the watershed hydrology and stream geomorphology, existing natural resources, biological community, streambank erosion (BEHI), and stream stressors in the stream valley to anticipate load reductions and associated environmental uplift from the restoration.
+Biohabitats began by assessing the watershed hydrology and stream geomorphology, existing natural resources, biological community, streambank erosion (Bank Erosion Hazard Index), and stream stressors in the stream valley to anticipate load reductions and associated environmental uplift from the restoration.
 The team then created a design to return Alger Stream to a natural, self-sustaining stream that can resist stormflows generated in the developed watershed, and restore the ecological functions and habitat of the stream valley to the maximum extent practicable, while protecting the stormwater infrastructure that has been impacted by unabated erosion and deposition, and remove invasive species and re-establish a native plant community.

-The design approach is intended to improve ecological function to the extent practicable based on existing site constraints.
+The design approach was intended to improve ecological function to the extent practicable based on existing site constraints.
 The project site constraints largely derive from the steep slopes and confined valley through which Alger Stream flows.
 Establishment of a floodplain connection is the most critical target for attaining restoration of stream function along the majority of the stream.